mhickner44/Library/README.md

 This project was to practice using objects and constructors to organize code.
 This page can add books to your library with some information about them.

+A second branch was made (classLibrary) to reorganize the code but using classes instead of plain constructors.

   Web page link:[Library Webpage](https://mhickner44.github.io/Library/)